-Gamesa's Audit and Compliance Committee is a permanent internal body of the Board of Directors for information and consultation, entrusted with informing, advising and making recommendations.
+SIEMENS GAMESA's Audit, Compliance and Related Party Transactions Committee is a permanent internal body of the Board of Directors for information and consultation, entrusted with informing, advising and making recommendations.

-Articles 5, 6, 7 8, 9, 10, 11 and 12 in chapter II of the Regulations of the Audit and Compliance Committee establish the duties of this committee.
-The full text of Company internal rules and regulations are available at www.gamesacorp.com
+Articles 5 through 12 in chapter II of the Regulations of the Audit, Compliance and Related Party Transactions Committee establish the duties of this Committee.
+The full text of the Company's internal rules and regulations are available at www.gamesacorp.com

-The duties of the Audit and Compliance Committee primarily refer to the oversight of the Company's internal audit, at the revision of the internal control systems for drawing up economic-financial information, auditing accounts and compliance in the terms established in its regulations.
+The duties of the Audit, Compliance and Related Party Transactions Committee primarily refer to the oversight of the Company's internal audit, at the review of the internal control systems for drawing up economic and financial information, auditing accounts and compliance in the terms established in its regulations.